What does the checklist for your teenager’s next few years of high school look like? Chances are it includes:

 Researchers are still investigating why some of us have lots of grit and others not so much—and, as Tough jokes, there are no grit camps or classes … yet.
 But there are ways that parents can foster grit in their children that may at first seem counterintuitive to our instincts to protect them.

-3 Ideas On How To Teach Resilience:
+3 Ideas About How To Teach Resilience:

 1. Let your kids stumble.

 In fact, instead of more, we parents may need to do less.